Type

 Sensor resolution

 The resolution of the matrix determines both the final image quality and the size of the resulting images.
-To create high-quality legible photos of 10x15 cm in size, at least 2 megapixels is required, which corresponds to a resolution of 1712x1200.
-Regarding the creation of small photos of 6x9 mm, a 0.8 megapixel matrix is enough, which is equivalent to a resolution of 1024x768.
+To create high-quality, legible photographs measuring 10x15 cm, at least 2 megapixels are required, which corresponds to a resolution of 1712x1200.
+Regarding creating small photographs measuring 6x9 mm, a 0.8 megapixel matrix is enough, which is equivalent to a resolution of 1024x768.
 Note that the number of Megapixels (Mp) today has largely become a marketing ploy.
-Manufacturers are trying to beat competitors' products in terms of megapixels, offering models with 5, 8, 10, 12 megapixels, although only 5 megapixels are usually enough for instant cameras.
+Manufacturers are trying to surpass competitors' products in the number of megapixels, offering models of 5, 8, 10, 12 megapixels, although for instant cameras only 5 megapixels are usually enough.

 Picture size